ctrlflowjs/ctrlflow/README.md

 npm install @ctrlflow/core
 ```

-Describe actions in code, using a mix of configuration metadata and an implementation in code for what the action does when invoked.
+Describe actions and events in code, using a mix of configuration metadata and an implementation in code for what the action does when invoked.

 ```
 let ctrlflow = require("@ctrlflow/core")